sandstorm-io/sandstorm/installer-tests/README.md

   of providng the string `gensym` to the program, we generate a (non-cryptographically-secure) random string of 10 alphanumeric characters.
-This way, we can type something different in every time the test runs, which is helpful for choosing a Sandcats domain name.
+This way, we can type something different in every time the test runs, which is helpful for choosing a Sandcats subdomain name.

 * `$[exitcode] n`: Verify that the command most recently run via `$[run]` has exited, and that it exited with the status code `n`